26 asteroids discovered to date (16 NEAT and 10 night sky)

 06.01.2010 I found KRA037 again and sent my report to the MPC.
 The images of KRA037 showed another unknown (KRA039).

-unknown of January 04 (KRA036) again in the new images and sent
+found the first unknown of January 04 (KRA036) again in the new

-my report to the MPC.
-The second unknown from January 04 wasn't
+images and sent my report to the MPC.
+The second unknown from

-there, but a new unknown was found in the new images for the
+January 04 wasn't there, but a new unknown was found in the new

-second unknown.
-The new unknown (KRA037) is rather bright - about
+images for the second unknown.
+The new unknown (KRA037) is rather

-mag 18.4 - and should have been observed earlier.
-I have
+bright - about mag 18.4 - and should have been observed earlier.

-scheduled follow-up obsevations at Rodeo for the next night, but
+I have scheduled follow-up obsevations at Rodeo for the next

-the moonless hours were already booked and I had to choose times
+night, but the moonless hours were already booked and I had to

-with a moonlit sky.
-With mag about 18.4 this should be no
+choose times with a moonlit sky.
+With mag about 18.4 this should

 I found another unknown (KRA038) in additional SSO images of the last night.
 This one is rather faint (mag ~19.8) and I had to schedule follow-up for the next but one night.